- 1 Asheville, North Carolina

 Asheville, North Carolina

-Kimpton Hotels know how to turn on the quirk and the historic Palladian is no exception.
-Guestrooms at the Belltown spot work screenprinted Mr. T and David Bowie pillows, vintage maps and smart brass fixtures into an otherwise classic mix.
+Kimpton Hotels know how to turn on the quirk, and the historic Palladian is no exception.
+Guest rooms at the Belltown spot work screenprinted Mr. T and David Bowie pillows, vintage maps, and smart brass fixtures into an otherwise classic mix.
 Two blocks away, you'll find the famous Pike Place Market, your go-to place for quick bites, while luxe sit-down meals are best at The Butcher’s Table, which delivers with a raw bar, inventive sides, and every cut of steak known to man.
-To walk it all off, head for exhibits at Chihuly Garden and Glass, an IG goldmine dripping in galleries of vibrant glass sculptures – the center of which is a suspended red, yellow and amber floral piece which lives in the Glasshouse.
+To walk it all off, head for exhibits at Chihuly Garden and Glass, an IG goldmine dripping in galleries of vibrant glass sculptures—the center of which is a suspended red, yellow, and amber floral piece that lives in the Glasshouse.

 Miami Beach, Florida

-Bed down at the ultra-quirky Freehand Miami for a stay packed with vintage travel ephemera, mod furniture (making use of a ROYGBIV palette) and a social courtyard with a pool, bocce, yoga, and art classes.
-Dinner is to be had at Byblos, a design-savvy, family-style Eastern Mediterranean joint that serves up duck kibbeh, Persian fried chicken and fattouche, in an impossibly bright (and chic) dining room.
-Art is all around in the Magic City, and to see the best of it, you don’t need a ticket or a proper guide – simply take yourself on a self-guided walking tour of Ocean Drive’s Art Deco and Art Nouveau buildings, making sure to stop for photos at favorites like Hotel Breakwater South Beach, the Leslie Hotel, the Essex House Hotel, and The Tides South Beach.
+Bed down at the ultra-quirky Freehand Miami for a stay packed with vintage travel ephemera, mod furniture (making use of a ROYGBIV palette), and a social courtyard with a pool, bocce, yoga, and art classes.
+Dinner is to be had at Byblos, a design-savvy, family-style Eastern Mediterranean joint that serves up duck kibbeh, Persian fried chicken, and fattouche, in an impossibly bright (and chic) dining room.
+Art is all around in the Magic City, and to see the best of it, you don’t need a ticket or a proper tour—simply take yourself on a self-guided walk around Ocean Drive’s Art Deco and Art Nouveau buildings, making sure to stop for photos at favorites like Hotel Breakwater South Beach, the Leslie Hotel, the Essex House Hotel, and The Tides South Beach.

 The boutique Palomar Philadelphia deftly spins an eccentric take on a classic American design scheme with neon presidential portraits, rainbow-hued busts, and plush velvet seating.
-Take an hour or so to hit Philadelphia’s Magic Gardens, a museum, outdoor art installation and indoor gallery from mosaic artist Isaiah Zagar, which takes up half a block on the once dilapidated (and now handsomely revitalized) South Street.
-Or swing by the Barnes Collection to see a stunning display of French impressionist and post-impressionist paintings.
-For some Philly history that isn't the Liberty Bell, you can check out Eastern State Penitentiary – a massive, fortified prison that once held Al Capone – on an audio-guided tour narrated by the one and only Steve Buscemi.
-Afterwards, skip the over-hyped cheesesteaks at dueling shops Geno’s and Pat’s, and head instead for the Reading Terminal Market where you can nom on pad thai, oyster sliders and sweet dessert crepes all under one roof.
+Take an hour or so to hit Philadelphia’s Magic Gardens, a museum, outdoor art installation, and indoor gallery from mosaic artist Isaiah Zagar, which takes up half a block on the once-dilapidated (and now handsomely revitalized) South Street.
+Or swing by the Barnes Foundation to see a stunning display of French impressionist and post-impressionist paintings.
+For some Philly history that isn't the Liberty Bell, you can check out Eastern State Penitentiary—a massive, fortified prison that once held Al Capone—on an audio-guided tour narrated by the one and only Steve Buscemi.
+Afterwards, skip the over-hyped cheesesteaks at dueling shops Geno’s and Pat’s, and head instead for the Reading Terminal Market, where you can nom on pad thai, oyster sliders, and sweet dessert crepes all under one roof.

 New Orleans, Louisiana

-In the land of beignets, po-boys and kicked-up cajun cuisine, a weekend in NOLA is all about EATING.
-Start the gluttony with the classic creole-inspired brunch (and 25 cent martinis!) at Commander’s Palace — the wild Louisiana white shrimp stuffed with spicy tasso ham, Crystal hot sauce, pickled okra and pepper jelly is a must.
-And we can't leave out classics like Cafe Du Monde's famous deep-fried pastry, Bon Ton Cafe's jambalaya, and Bevi Seafood Co.'s peacemaker po-boy full of fried shrimp, swiss cheese and roast beef gravy with a side of seafood gumbo.
-Newcomers worth checking out include Josephine Estelle, an Italian osteria at the Ace Hotel, and Kenton's, a chic southern eatery that features a whiskey-based menu (our favorite: crispy grits with country ham and bourbon aioli).
-Finish the food frenzy by ordering the smoked pork cheeks with cornbread puree and bacon braised collard greens at Angeline, or skip all of this and go from breakfast to lunch to dinner at the Roch Market food hall.
+In the land of beignets, po' boys and kicked-up cajun cuisine, a weekend in NOLA is all about EATING.
+Start the gluttony with the classic creole-inspired brunch (and 25 cent martinis!) at Commander’s Palace—the wild Louisiana white shrimp stuffed with spicy tasso ham, Crystal hot sauce, pickled okra, and pepper jelly is a must.
+And we can't leave out classics like Cafe Du Monde's famous deep-fried pastry, Bon Ton Cafe's jambalaya, and Bevi Seafood Co.'s peacemaker po' boy full of fried shrimp, swiss cheese, and roast beef gravy with a side of seafood gumbo.
+Newcomers worth checking out include Josephine Estelle, the Italian osteria at the Ace Hotel.
+Alternatively, skip all of that and go from breakfast to lunch to dinner at the Roch Market food hall.
 You'll want to pack those fat pants.